 And now, as we march closer to the conclusion, go with me for a moment to a large sporting event in a major stadium.
 Have you ever been to such an event and had the opportunity to sit in the press box?
-Well I haven’t either, but I can imagine what it would be like way up there above all of the action.
-I can envision that from that vantage point I would be able to see everything going on in the stadium, from the fans in the stands on both sides, to the players on the field.
+Well, I have not either, but I can imagine what it would be like way up there above all of the action.
+I can envision that from that vantage point I would be able to see everything taking place in the stadium, from the fans in the stands on both sides, to the players on the field.
 Everything!
-Now, down in the stands where I really am sitting, I see clearly only the people right around me and some of what goes on below, and I strain to see the plays occurring on the field.
+Now, down in the stands where I really am sitting, I see clearly only the other sports fans seated right around me and some of what goes on below.
+I strain to see the plays occurring on the field.
 I do not have a full and unobstructed view.

 How grateful we should be that God is so merciful as to not always grant our petitions!
 Perhaps it would be wise to recall this Scripture:

 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.
 Rom 12:2

 Note that the goal of the renewing our minds is that we prove (discern) His good (beneficial), acceptable (fully agreeable), and perfect (complete) will.
 It brings to mind the following.